 Baigup Wetlands is a very interesting, varied and complex site in its history, current state and potential.

 Approximately 1 kilometre in length, 200 metres wide and 16.4 ha. in area it lies along the Swan River below Stone Street on the Maylands/Bayswater border.
-It is great birding place, with an abundance of both wetland birds and bush birds.
+It is a great birding place, with an abundance of both wetland birds and bush birds.

 Precious Urban Bushland